 An exclusive visit to the Floating Piers

 It was a privilege to take a motorboat with friends from the Mosnel winery in Franciacorta to visit the Floating Piers on the day before its official opening.
-An ideal preview as it turned out, because the Floating Piers were complete, pristine, and mostly deserted.
+It turned out that the Floating Piers were already complete, pristine, and mostly deserted.
 There were only a few minor finishing touches needed, and watching this activity with a glass of Mosnel’s Brut NV close up from our boat was extraordinary.

 Time to walk on water.
 It is best to walk on the Floating Piers without shoes to feel the texture of the fabric, warmed by the sun, occasionally wet at the edges from the wake of a passing boat.
-The piers are reassuringly solid given that they float on the lake surface, with just a gentle undulation underfoot, reminiscent of a water bed.
-They pass, sharp-edged, into the shimmering distance, disappearing to single points of perspective, the intersections providing new angles and visual harmony.
+The piers are reassuringly solid given that they float on the lake surface, with just a gentle undulation underfoot, reminiscent of a waterbed.
+Sharp-edged, they stretch into the shimmering distance, disappearing to single points of perspective.
+Meanwhile, the intersections providing new angles and visual harmony.

 An artwork of joy and beauty

 The Floating Piers is an immense artistic triumph.
 I also marvelled at the technical, bureaucratic and logistical aspects that must have been needed to turn a concept into a reality.
-You can find much more information plus designs, photography and construction videos at Christo and Jeanne-Claude’s website, and at The Floating Piers.
+And that’s not all; there’s designs, photography and construction videos at Christo and Jeanne-Claude’s website, and The Floating Piers.

-There is also a book published soon.
-Naturally, I have already ordered a copy as a memory of a special day.
+There is also a book, and naturally, I have a copy as a memory of a special day.

 For Lucia Barzanò and Ursula Thurner, with enormous gratitude for a perfect day.
 I’m glad I spent it with you.